chicagopcdc/doccano/README.md

 - click on create

 ### Add instance/s to the target group
-and add the ec2 created previously
+- add the ec2 created previously
-  - For some reason if the instance is only internal it will now turn healthy in the target group.
-You can just attach a public IP, wait 2/3 minutes for it to turn healthy and then you can remove the elastic IP.
-That seems to be solving the issue.
-(TRY added ALB's security group on port 80 in EC2's security group.
-By doing this, the issue will be resolved.)
+  - Make sure the ALB's security group is added on port 80 in EC2's security group.
+- wait for it to be healthy.

 ### Update SSL Cert and listeners
 - get a cert from certificate manager for the ALB